Denmark14/lumi-calc/README.md

 Once done, open your Operating System equivalent terminal and direct it to the repository folder, for Windows this would be Powershell.

-You can do this by shift + right clicking in the folder and selecting `Open Powershell Window Here`.
+You can do this on Windows by shift + right clicking in the folder and selecting `Open Powershell Window Here`.

 [Video tutorial for Mac/Linux users on how to navigate to a directory](https://www.youtube.com/watch?v=j6vKLJxAKfw)